lisp-mirror/lqml/examples/meshtastic/readme.md

 The macOS version must be compiled first, moved to `/Applications/` and started from Finder (not the console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).

+The iOS version also runs on older devices, like the iPod Touch, as long as they are 64 bit and run at least iOS 12.